greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/product-marketing-manager_1_1_1.md

 ---
-title: "Product Marketing Manager"
+title: Product Marketing Manager
 summary: Help tell the story about the value of how GitLab helps to unlock the potential of sharing and contribution.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/product-marketing-manager_1_1_1/
+description: ''
+linkTitle: Product Marketing Manager
+type: docs
 ---

 Product Marketing Managers at GitLab have a unique opportunity to contribute to our [mission](/handbook/company/mission/#mission):

 To change all creative work from read-only to read-write so that everyone can contribute.